Correcting FLORES Evaluation Dataset for Four African Languages: Error Analysis

 Although sometimes Sepedi uses borrowed words for many technical and scientific terms, things such as pavement do have a translation which could be “\textit{tsela ya maoto or tselanathoko}”.
 These could have been used instead of borrowing the pavement term to say \textit{pabamente}.
 The use of a borrowed term could have been from the available corpus or from learned behaviour for borrowing unknown English terms.
-Another example is the word college which the model translated to \textit{colleje}, but Sepedi has an accepted borrowed translation “\textit{kholetšhe}”.
+Another example is the word college which was translated to \textit{colleje}, but Sepedi has a standard borrowed translation: “\textit{kholetšhe}”.

 Addressing spelling errors and ensuring proper spacing between words are vital for readability and comprehension.
 For instance, the word "\textit{tswarelo}" was corrected to "\textit{tshwarelo}" to reflect the proper spelling.
 Similarly, "\textit{patlaladitše}" was adjusted to "\textit{phatlaladitše}", and "\textit{bontša}" to "\textit{bontšha}".
 Additionally, "\textit{mephutso}" should be spelt as "\textit{meputso}", and "\textit{delo}" should be corrected to "\textit{selo}".
 Spacing was required when using "\textit{begona}" so that it is "\textit{be gona}" and similar adjustments were made.
 These adjustments are crucial to maintain lexical consistency and to ensure that translations are accurate and easily understood.